ajianaz/micropack_ui_kit/task/task.md

 - Theme preview capabilities
 - Real-world usage scenarios

 This successful completion of Phase 1 establishes a solid foundation for the Micropack UI Kit, providing developers with a robust, theme-aware set of components that follow modern design principles and accessibility standards.
+All components have undergone comprehensive testing with 24 test cases across 8 test files, ensuring reliability and proper functionality in both light and dark themes.
+The testing process identified and resolved various issues including missing imports, constructor parameter incompatibilities, and data type errors, resulting in a stable and well-tested component library ready for production use.

 ## Phase 2: Komponen Tambahan